(tran DOE la pril)

 [US Boxed Warning]: Drugs that act on the renin-angiotensin system can cause injury and death to the developing fetus.
 Discontinue as soon as possible once pregnancy is detected.
 Drugs that act on the renin-angiotensin system are associated with oligohydramnios.
 Oligohydramnios, due to decreased fetal renal function, may lead to fetal lung hypoplasia and skeletal malformations.
 The use of these drugs in pregnancy is also associated with anuria, hypotension, renal failure, skull hypoplasia, and death in the fetus/neonate.
 Teratogenic effects may occur following maternal use of an ACE inhibitor during the first trimester, although this finding may be confounded by maternal disease.
 Because adverse fetal events are well documented with exposure later in pregnancy, ACE inhibitor use in pregnant women is not recommended (Seely 2014; Weber 2014).
 Infants exposed to an ACE inhibitor in utero should be monitored for hyperkalemia, hypotension, and oliguria.
 Oligohydramnios may not appear until after irreversible fetal injury has occurred.
 Exchange transfusions or dialysis may be required to reverse hypotension or improve renal function, although data related to the effectiveness in neonates is limited.

 Chronic maternal hypertension itself is also associated with adverse events in the fetus/infant and mother.
 ACE inhibitors are not recommended for the treatment of uncomplicated hypertension in pregnancy (ACOG 2013) and they are specifically contraindicated for the treatment of hypertension and chronic heart failure during pregnancy by some guidelines (Regitz-Zagrosek 2011).
 In addition, ACE inhibitors should generally be avoided in women of reproductive age (ACOG 2013).
 If treatment for hypertension or chronic heart failure in pregnancy is needed, other agents should be used (ACOG 2013; Regitz-Zagrosek 2011).
+The Canadian labeling contraindicates use in women who are pregnant or planning to become pregnant.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)